 Nature".
 This entails bringing resources from nature to the table and returning them back to nature, by creating core values of

 "Wellness and Safety" and "Sustainable Environment“ throughout raw material procurement, production, consumption, and

 The key strategic tasks are linked to our core values, Sustainable environment, Health and Safety.

 We selected tasks as follows, based on their external priority and impact on business.

-Establishment of the ‘Compliance Management System (CMS 2.0)’
+Management System (CMS 2.0)’

 CJ CheilJedang established its CMS (Compliance Management System) 2.0 to forecast risks and take effective measures against them.
 To enhance existing compliance management, the new system identifies and categorizes potential risks that may occur in each organization.
-It establishes control measures for each risk and clarifies the R&R of the department in charge (designing, managing, and supervising essential control activities for each risk) and the executive department (conducting activities according to the design of the department in charge) so that the Compliance Team can act as the company-wide risk control tower to organically manage risk across the executive departments, departments in charge, as well as the BOD and its committees.
+It establishes control measures for each risk and clarifies the R&R of the department in charge (designing, managing, and supervising essential control activities for each risk) and the lead department (conducting activities according to the design of the department in charge) so that the Compliance Team can act as the company-wide risk control tower to organically manage risk across the lead departments, departments in charge, as well as the BOD and its committees.